This article was originally published on February 20, 2017, and was updated in 2019.

 The testing calendars don’t easily accommodate taking each test more than once.

 A high school junior who’s planning to take both tests twice during 11th grade could have a testing schedule that looks something like this:

 January – Retake SAT

 June – Retake ACT

-Don’t forget about SAT II
+And don’t forget about the SAT II

 Your teen might also have a couple of colleges on their list that request 2 SAT Subject Tests.

 The 20 available SAT Subject Tests are also referred to as SAT II — and they’ve only been around since 2005.